Early Education and Support Division

 |Authority: California Education Code sections 8263 and California Code of Regulations, Title 5, Section 18087||

 Attention: Executive Directors and Program Administrators of all Child Care and Development Programs

 The purpose of this Management Bulletin (MB) is to clarify the vocational goal as described in California Code of Regulations, Title 5 (5 CCR) Section 18087, for a minor parent who is attending high school.

 It has come to our attention that there is confusion on how to apply the vocational goal provisions of 5 CCR Section 18087 for minor teen parents who are attending high school and need child care.

 California Education Code (EC) Section 8263 (2) (B) provides the need requirement for a parent “because the parents are engaged in vocational training leading directly to a recognized trade, paraprofessional, or profession.”

 EC Section 48200 provides the requirement for compulsory full-time education or compulsory continuation education to student parents to 18 years of age, unless otherwise exempted.

-The Child Development Division (CDD) recognizes that the compulsory educational goal for a parent attending high school should be to receive their high school diploma or equivalent.
+The Early Education and Support Division (EESD) recognizes that the compulsory educational goal for a parent attending high school should be to receive their high school diploma or equivalent.
 Because completion of high school is a requirement placed on minors by state law (EC 48200), high school should be treated as a legitimate need for services pursuant to EC 8263.
 The provisions of 5 CCR Section 18087 are met when a parent attends high school or its equivalent until after the teen parent’s 18th birthday, or high school graduation, whichever is later.